WEBSITE TERMS AND CONDITIONS

 26.2 For the purposes of this clause “data controller”, “data subject”, “personal data”, “data processor” and “processing” shall have the meanings ascribed to them in Data Protection Legislation.

-26.3 Enthuse processes personal data on behalf of the Charity in the way specified in Clause 11 of this Agreement and by collecting, sorting, saving, transferring, restricting and deleting in the way specified in this Agreement.
+26.3 Enthuse processes personal data on behalf of the Customer in the way specified in Clause 11 of this Agreement and by collecting, sorting, saving, transferring, restricting and deleting in the way specified in this Agreement.
 In doing so, Enthuse is acting as data processor under Data Protection Legislation.

 - registration information that may include first name, last name, address, e-mail address, phone number, postal address, social media and other fields used for end user communication and account maintenance;